What is Commercial Auto Insurance and What does it cover?

 What Does Commercial Auto Insurance Cover?

-Commercial auto policies can be customized, but most include the following core coverages:
+Several costs and liabilities are covered by commercial auto insurance.
+Generally, commercial auto policies can be customized, but most include the following core coverages:

 1. Liability Coverage